pandas-dev/pandas/doc/source/user_guide/cookbook.rst

 augment the Stack-Overflow and GitHub links.
 Many of the links contain expanded information, above what the in-line examples offer.

-Pandas (pd) and Numpy (np) are the only two abbreviated imported modules.
+pandas (pd) and Numpy (np) are the only two abbreviated imported modules.
 The rest are kept explicitly imported for newer users.

 These examples are written for Python 3.
 Minor tweaks might be necessary for earlier python